tkf2019/NaiveFS/README.md

     - type
     - sequence number
     - node ID: an unsigned 64-bit integer
-- FUSE request types:
-  - Special：
-    - [x] `INIT`： user space and kernel negotiate: 1. the protocol version they will operate on; 2. the set of mutually supported capabilities; 3. various parametter settings.
-    - [ ] `DESTROY`： the daemon is expected to perform all necessary cleanups.
-No more requests will come from the kernel for this session and subsequent reads from /dev/fuse will return 0.
-    - [ ] `INTERRUPT`： emitted by kernel if any previously sent requests are no longer needed (e.g., blocked READ is terminated)
-  - Metadata:
-    - [ ] `LOOKUP`: path-to-inode translation.
-    - [ ] `FORGET`: the daemon deallocate any corresponding data structures when inode is removed from dcache.
-    - [ ] `BATCH_FORGET`: forget multiple inodes with a single request.
-    - CREATE:
-    - UNLINK:
-    - LINK:
-    - RENAME:
-    - RENAME2:
-    - [ ] `OPEN`: the daemon has a chance to optionally assign a 64-bit file handle to the opened file.
-    - [ ] `RELEASE`: no more references to a previously opened file.
-    - STATFS:
-    - FSYNC:
-    - [ ] `FLUSH`: generated every time an opened file is closed.
-    - [ ] `ACCESS`: generated when the kernel evaluates if a user process has premission to access a file. (default_premissions option will delegate permission checks back to kernel, thus no ACCESS request will be generated)
-  - Data: (yfzcsc)
-    - READ:
-    - WRITE:
-  - Attributes: (yfzcsc)
-    - GETATTR:
-    - SETATTR:
-  - Extended Attributes: (yfzcsc)
-    - SETXATTR:
-    - GETXATTR:
-    - LISTXATTR:
-    - REMOVEXATTR:
-  - Symlinks: (yfzcsc)
-    - SYMLINK:
-    - READLINK:
-  - Directory: (yfzcsc)
-    - MKDIR:
-    - RMDIR:
-    - [ ] `OPENDIR`: the daemon assigns a 64-bit file handle to the opened directory.
-    - [ ] `RELEASEDIR`: no more references to a previously opened directory.
-    - READDIR:
-    - [ ] `READDIRPLUS`: returns one or more directory entries like READDIR, but including metadata information for each entry, which allows the kernel to pre-fill its inode cache.
-    - FSYNCDIR:
-  - Locking:
-    - GETLK:
-    - SETLK:
-    - SETLKW:
-  - Misc: (yfzcsc)
-    - BMAP:
-    - FALLOCATE:
-    - MKNOD:
-    - LOCTL:
-    - POLL:
-    - NOTIFY_REPLY:
 - FUSE request queues:
   - interrupts: INTERRUPT,
   - forgets: FORGET (selected fairly with non-FORGET requests)